Stability and Minimax Optimality of Tangential Delaunay Complexes for Manifold Reconstruction: Introduction

-This paper mainly follows up the two articles \cite{Boissonnat14,Genovese12}, both dealing with the case of a $d$-dimensional manifold $M \subset \R^D$ with a reach regularity condition and where the dimension $d$ is known. \\ On one hand, \cite{Boissonnat14} focuses on a deterministic analysis and proposes a provably faithful reconstruction.
+On one hand, \cite{Boissonnat14} focuses on a deterministic analysis and proposes a provably faithful reconstruction.
 The authors introduce a weighted Delaunay triangulation restricted to tangent spaces, the so-called Tangential Delaunay Complex.
 This paper gives a reconstruction up to ambient isotopy with approximation bounds for the Hausdorff distance along with computational complexity bounds.
 This work provides a simplicial complex based on the input point cloud and tangent spaces.
 However, it lacks stability up to now, in the sense that the assumptions used in the proofs of \cite{Boissonnat14} do not resist ambient perturbations.
-Indeed, it heavily relies on the knowledge of the tangent spaces at each point and on the absence of noise. \\ On the other hand, \cite{Genovese12} takes a statistical approach in a model possibly containing outlier points.
-The authors derive an estimator that is proved to be minimax optimal for the Hausdorff distance $\dd_\mathrm{H}$. {{Roughly speaking, minimax optimality of the proposed estimator means that it performs best in the worst possible case up to numerical constants, when the sample size $n$ is large enough.}} Although theoretically optimal, the proposed estimator appears to be intractable in practice.
+Indeed, it heavily relies on the knowledge of the tangent spaces at each point and on the absence of noise.

+On the other hand, \cite{Genovese12} takes a statistical approach in a model possibly corrupted by additive noise, or containing outlier points.
+The authors derive an estimator that is proved to be minimax optimal for the Hausdorff distance $\dd_{H}$.
+Roughly speaking, minimax optimality of the proposed estimator means that it performs best in the worst possible case up to numerical constants, when the sample size $n$ is large enough.
+Although theoretically optimal, the proposed estimator appears to be intractable in practice.
+At last, \cite{Maggioni16} proposes a manifold estimator based on local linear patches that is tractable but fails to achieve the optimal rates.